Our prices for tickets may be higher than face value. Any and all copyrights, trademarks or trade names used are for

 Wimbledon is Europe’s single largest annual sporting event and draws over half a million visitors a year.
 With five main events made up of 432 matches, the two weeks of Wimbledon are packed with edge-of-your-seat action.

 A lot may have changed since the Wimbledon Championships were first introduced in 1887, but there are a number of traditions that are still observed.
 The mandatory strawberries and cream snack (of which it is estimated that 28,000 kilos of English strawberries and 7000 liters of cream are consumed every year), the dress code of all or almost all white, and strong ties with the Royal family to name but a few.
 All of which combined continue to uphold Wimbledon’s place both in British heritage and at the forefront of the tennis world.

 London is the capital of England and the United Kingdom.
 It’s a 21st-century city with a colorful history stretching back to Roman times.
 At its center stands the stately Houses of Parliament, the iconic “Big Ben” clock tower, and Westminster Abbey, site of British monarch coronations.
 Across the Thames River, the London Eye observation wheel offers panoramic views of the South Bank cultural complex, and the whole city.

 London is a diverse and bustling city with some of the world’s best sights, attractions, and activities.
 It is considered to be one of the world’s most important global cities and even if it has been dubbed the world’s most expensive city, it has also been named as the most powerful, desirable, influential, innovative, and even the most vegetarian friendly city in the world.
 London ranks 26 out of 300 major cities for economic accomplishment.
 It is one of the biggest financial centers and has either the fifth largest metropolitan area GDP.
 Measuring the number of international arrivals, it has been termed as the most visited city and has the busiest city airport system as measured by passenger traffic.

-London is the leading investment destination, hosting more international retailers and high-net-worth individuals than any other city.
+London is a leading destination, hosting more international retailers and high-net-worth individuals than any other city.